mattkimber/timberwolfs_trains/README.md

 The tracking table contains suitable voxel sizes for each size.
 These sizes assume vehicles have buffers!

-## Smart 32bpp

-32bpp extra zoom sets get large easily.
-Timberwolf's Road Vehicles 2.1.2 has 115 vehicles and is 35MB in size, the majority of which is repeated sprites of the same vehicle with multiple different cargo and loading states.
-While a rail vehicle set does not need to repeat cargo graphics across so many vehicles, there is still the potential for many near-duplicate sprites to add valve gear animations, open carriage doors at stations and other small graphical details.

-A 32bpp sprite with mask is around 4-5x the size of an 8bpp one.
-We can save a lot of file size at the cost of some extra computational expense drawing sprites by using OpenTTD's sprite composition feature in the following way:

-* Base vehicle sprites are 32bpp, with masks.
-* Animated elements are 8bpp overlays, containing only the moving parts.

-The small size and motion of such elements means they do not benefit from the added colour range of 32bpp, and by using a sprite containing *only* the element they are also smaller on disk than one containing the full vehicle due to image compression.
-(Note that this latter condition may not be true for sprites in memory, but this is less critical than minimising download time and storage required for the set)

-This needs a snappier name than "compositing 8bpp sprites over 32bpp ones to save file size" so I've called it Smart 32bpp.

 ### Making it work

 Documentation on the sprite composition is a little thin on the ground, to make the feature work in NML the